 Active surveillance is in place in specific Regional Units (RUs) of the country considered as high risk areas due to their, proximity with neighboring countries where the disease occurs.
-It comprises clinical surveillance of a specific number of flocks and animals per month.
+It comprises a) clinical surveillance of a specific number of flocks and animals per month and b) blood sampling and serological examinations in a specific number of animals within each flock under the programme per month.
 More specifically, the following RUs are Islands are included in the programme:

-- the RUs of Evros (divided in Northern and Southern Evros), Rodopi, Drama, Kavala and Xanthi in the

-Region of Eastern Macedonia and Thrace,

-- the RUs of Serres, Chalkidiki, Thessaloniki, Kilkis, Pella, Pieria, Imathia in the Region of Central Macedonia, - the Islands of Lesvos, Lemnos, Chios and Samos in the Region of Northern Aegean, - the Islands of Rhodes and Kos in the Region of Southern Aegean.
+- the RUs of Evros (divided in Northern and Southern Evros), Rodopi, Drama, Kavala and Xanthi in the Region of Eastern Macedonia and Thrace, - the RUs of Serres, Chalkidiki, Thessaloniki, Kilkis, Pella, Pieria, Imathia in the Region of Central Macedonia, - the Islands of Lesvos, Lemnos, Chios and Samos in the Region of Northern Aegean, - the Islands of Rhodes and Kos in the Region of Southern Aegean.